taeganw/WYSKA-Framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Websites You Should Know About (WYSKA) Framework is built off of the [OSINT Framework](https://github.com/lockfale/osint-framework).
-The goal of this framework is to have a central location to share free resources to help tech savy and business minded individuals.
 This project was created to help people find resources for their passions and interest.
 More updates to come!

 <p align="right">(<a href="#top">back to top</a>)</p>